 Baccalaureate is a ceremony in which the armor of the student (the degree) is blessed in a non-denominational service.
-Generally, the students, faculty, administration, and academic guests proceed to the chapel in full academic dress.
+Generally, the students, faculty, administration, and academic guests proceed to the Theatre in full academic dress.
 Baccalaureate has its origins in the tradition of chivalry, in which the squire goes through a special ceremony to become a knight.
 As part of the ceremony, his armor, sword, and spurs are blessed in a church before knighthood is conferred.

 Alpha Chi - blue and green (for students in all majors)

 Delta Mu Delta - purple and gold (for students majoring in Business)

 Kappa Delta Pi - purple and green (for students majoring in Education)

 Psi Chi - navy and platinum (for students majoring or minoring in Psychology)

 To be considered for Latin honors at graduation, a student must have successfully completed at least sixteen (16) course units on the letter grade system at Bloomfield College.
 Credits earned in courses below the 100 level will not be included in the cumulative grade point average upon graduation, and will not be used in determining averages for graduation with honors.
 A student who has earned a cumulative grade point average of 3.50 and a 3.50 average in the major is eligible for cum laude; both averages must be 3.65 for magna cum laude and 3.80 for summa cum laude.

-Invitations to attend the Baccalaureate for students eligible to receive Latin honors, Bloomfield College Honors Program, military verteran or honor society cords will be sent via regular mail and email (to your College email account) on May 2.
+Invitations to attend the Baccalaureate for students eligible to receive Latin honors, Bloomfield College honors program, military verteran or honor society cords and certain academic awards will be sent via regular mail and email (to your College email account) on May 1st.